lemlac/mulem/docs/reference.md

 -- Prints "This string is broken into multiple parts."
 ```

-You can also write multi-line strings with `"""`.
+You can also write multi-line strings with `"""` (3 quotation marks).
 A common issue in programming languages is how to fix the issue of leading whitespace in a multi-line string.
 Mulang uses significant whitespace, so unindenting the string wouldn't work.
 We don't want all the leading whitespace to be in the string, but how do we solve this?
-Whitespace is trimmed based on the positions of the last `"""`.
-Anything before it is automatically trimmed.
+To fix this issue, whitespace gets trimmed at compile-time based on the positions of the last `"""`.
+Any spaces before it is automatically trimmed.
 Much like blocks, having too little indentation is a syntax error inside multi-line strings.
 This helps keep things readable and consistent and solves the whitespace issue inside strings.

 ```
+block:
     myStr =
         """
         Hello.
         This string has multiple lines.
           This line will start with 2 spaces in the string.

         The lines above and below this are empty.

         One quotation mark is fine (").
         Two quotation marks are fine too ("").
         But three quotation marks like \""" need to be escaped.
         This is the last line because of the closing quotation marks below it.
         """

     print(myStr)
 ```

 What it will print: